Stephen Neill: Academic work after returning to Europe

 After his return from India he became the assistant bishop to the Archbishop of Canterbury.
 Neill worked for the World Council of Churches from 1947 to 1954.
 In 1962 he went to the University of Hamburg as a professor of missions until 1967 and a professor of philosophy and religious studies in Nairobi between 1969 and 1973.
 On returning to England, he was offered accommodation by the then Principal of Wycliffe Hall, Oxford which for the rest of his life served as a base between lecturing commitments in various parts of the world and for reading and writing.

-Literary contribution
+Writings

 Neill edited History of Ecumenical Movement 1517-1948 with Ruth Rouse; the World Christian Series and co-edited Concise Dictionary of the Christian World Mission (1971).
 His books also included The Interpretation of the New Testament 1891 - 1961, Bhakti, Hindu and Christian and Christian Faith and Other Faiths.

 His magnum opus History of Christianity in India remained uncompleted at the time of his death but the first volume, up to 1707, was published by the Cambridge University Press in 1984.
 He could achieve this task since he suffered from insomnia which kept him awake most of the night allowing him to write more.